Agriculture & Farming

 Different species use different reporting systems and have different deadlines.
 Most movements also trigger 'standstill' periods during which you cannot move other animals off your holding.

-Failure to report movements correctly can result in penalties, cross-compliance payment reductions, and restrictions on your holding during disease outbreaks.
+Failure to report movements correctly can result in penalties, consequences under your farming scheme agreements, and restrictions on your holding during disease outbreaks.

 Why movement reporting matters